Great white shark size: Confirmed maximum sizes

-Unconfirmed size records
+Unconfirmed and discredited records

 A number of very large unconfirmed great white shark specimens have been recorded.
 For decades, many ichthyological works, as well as the Guinness Book of World Records, listed two great white sharks as the largest individuals: In the 1870s, a 10.9 m great white captured in southern Australian waters, near Port Fairy, and an 11.3 m shark trapped in a herring weir in New Brunswick, Canada, in the 1930s.
 However, these measurements were not obtained in a rigorous, scientifically valid manner, and researchers have questioned the reliability of these measurements for a long time, noting they were much larger than any other accurately reported sighting.
 Later studies proved these doubts to be well-founded.
 This New Brunswick shark may have been a misidentified basking shark, as the two have similar body shapes.
 The question of the Port Fairy shark was settled in the 1970s when J. E. Randall examined the shark's jaws and "found that the Port Fairy shark was of the order of 5 m in length and suggested that a mistake had been made in the original record, in 1870, of the shark's length".

 While these measurements have not been confirmed, some great white sharks caught in modern times have been estimated to be more than 7 m long, but these claims have received some criticism.
 However, J. E. Randall believed that great white shark may have exceeded 6.1 m in length.
 A great white shark was captured near Kangaroo Island in Australia on 1 April 1987.
 This shark was estimated to be more than 6.9 m long by Peter Resiley, and has been designated as KANGA.
 Another great white shark was caught in Malta by Alfredo Cutajar on 16 April 1987.
 This shark was also estimated to be around 7.13 m long by John Abela and has been designated as MALTA.
 However, Cappo drew criticism because he used shark size estimation methods proposed by J. E. Randall to suggest that the KANGA specimen was 5.8–6.4 m long.
 In a similar fashion, I. K. Fergusson also used shark size estimation methods proposed by J. E. Randall to suggest that the MALTA specimen was 5.3–5.7 m long.
 However, photographic evidence suggested that these specimens were larger than the size estimations yielded through Randall's methods.
 Thus, a team of scientists—H. F. Mollet, G. M. Cailliet, A. P. Klimley, D. A. Ebert, A. D. Testi, and L. J. V. Compagno—reviewed the cases of the KANGA and MALTA specimens in 1996 to resolve the dispute by conducting a comprehensive morphometric analysis of the remains of these sharks and re-examination of photographic evidence in an attempt to validate the original size estimations and their findings were consistent with them.
 The findings indicated that estimations by P. Resiley and J. Abela are reasonable and could not be ruled out.